Skip to content

 }'

-Retrieve the model’s reasoning trace to understand how it arrived at the final answer:
+Retrieve the model’s reasoning process to understand how it arrived at the final answer:

 python